Zhong-Lab-UCSD/BENG183/PAGE.md

 #### 1) Charge Density  <a name="2311"></a>

 Proteins are composed of amino acids.
 Each of these amino acids carries charge, either positive or negative; some of them has no charge.
-Thus, because of the charges, proteins carry an overall charge (or net charge).
-Net charge of a protein depends on pH of its surroundings. <a href="https://www.youtube.com/watch?v=5obiHqeYEc0">[2]
+Because of the charges that amino acids carry, proteins can have an overall charge.
+The pH of surroundings of the protein also affects the net charge of a protein. <a href="https://www.youtube.com/watch?v=5obiHqeYEc0">[2]

-In electrophoresis, pH of the buffer is set such that all proteins at that pH will carry negative net charge.
-Being negatively charged, they will migrate to anode (positive electrode).
+In electrophoresis, pH of the buffer is set at a value such that all proteins at that pH will carry negative net charge.
+Proteins being negatively charged, then will migrate to anode (positive electrode) through electrophoresis.
 [Figure 2]

 - higher charge density migrates faster in the gel (green)
 - lower charge density migrates slower in the gel (blue)